-- 12. Generally regarding the Zoning Ordinance requirement of a finding that special conditions and circumstances exist which are peculiar to the land or structure involved which are not applicable to other similarly situated land or structures elsewhere in the same district: - A. Regarding Part A of the proposed waivers, for a distance of 223 feet in lieu of the minimum required 240 feet between the PV Solar Farm and non-participating properties 10 acres or less in area: - (1) A vegetative screen compliant with Section 6.1.5 M. will be required for residential lots within 1,000 feet of the PV SOLAR FARM. - (2) Adjacent landowners were notified of the proposed project, and no comments have been received. - B. Regarding Part B of the proposed waivers, for a separation distance of 200 feet in lieu of the minimum required one-half mile (2,640 feet) from the CR Conservation Recreation Zoning District: - (1) There is an inherent incompatibility of solar farms with at least the larger wildlife (i.e., deer) in the CR District and the fencing would obstruct wildlife movement. - (2) The CR District is the principal rural residential district and thus it is somewhat analogous to the 1⁄2 mile separation from a municipality. - (3) For this case, the nearest CR District is mostly farmland and so the issues related to incompatibility do not seem so great even with the lesser separation. - C. Regarding Part C of the proposed waivers, for not providing a Decommissioning and Site Reclamation Plan that includes cost estimates prepared by an Illinois Licensed Professional Engineer prior to consideration of the Special Use Permit by the Board: - (1) Some details that are required to develop the cost estimates might not be available until the Zoning Use Permit phase, when more specific calculations are made by the applicants. - (2) A special condition has been added requiring the applicant to submit a Decommissioning and Site Reclamation Plan approved by ELUC at the time of application for a Zoning Use Permit. - D. Regarding Part D of the proposed waivers, for not entering into a Roadway Upgrade and Maintenance Agreement or waiver therefrom with the relevant local highway authority prior to consideration of the Special Use Permit by the Board: - (1) Township schedules for approving an agreement or a waiver do not necessarily occur prior to the Special Use Permit approval process.
+- 12. Generally regarding the Zoning Ordinance requirement of a finding that special conditions and circumstances exist which are peculiar to the land or structure involved which are not applicable to other similarly situated land or structures elsewhere in the same district: - A. Regarding Part A of the proposed waivers, for a separation of 224 feet in lieu of the minimum required 240 feet between the PV Solar Farm and non-participating properties 10 acres or less in area: - (1) The 1-acre property east of the subject property is in agricultural production. - (2) Adjacent landowners were notified of the proposed project, and no comments have been received. - B. Regarding Part B of the proposed waivers, for a distance of 238 feet in lieu of one-half mile (2,640 feet) between a municipal boundary and a PV SOLAR FARM: - (1) A PV SOLAR FARM may locate within one-half mile of a municipality that has a zoning ordinance if the municipality submits a resolution regarding the PV SOLAR FARM prior to consideration of the PV SOLAR FARM SPECIAL USE permit by the Champaign County Board. - a.
+No information has been received regarding a resolution from the Village of St. Joseph. - (2) St. Joseph is on the opposite side of Interstate 74, which serves as a buffer. - (3) The subject property is within the Village's Contiguous Urban Growth Area. - C. Regarding Part C of the proposed waivers, for locating a PV SOLAR FARM within the Contiguous Urban Growth Area (CUGA) in lieu of outside the CUGA: - (1) The CUGA is a unique boundary created as part of the Champaign County Land Resource Management Plan that was last updated in 2016.
+The CUGA boundary map has not been readily accessible to the public, especially to those who were not aware of the LRMP.

+- D. Regarding Part D of the proposed waivers, for a separation distance of 247 feet in lieu of 275 feet between a PV SOLAR FARM electrical inverter and the PV SOLAR FARM perimeter fence: - (1) The inverters could be moved west such that this waiver would not be necessary. - E. Regarding Part E of the proposed waivers, for not providing a Decommissioning and Site Reclamation Plan that includes cost estimates prepared by an Illinois Licensed Professional Engineer prior to consideration of the Special Use Permit by the Board: - (1) Some details that are required to develop the cost estimates might not be available until the Zoning Use Permit phase, when more specific calculations are made by the applicants. - (2) A special condition has been added requiring the applicant to submit a Decommissioning and Site Reclamation Plan approved by ELUC at the time of application for a Zoning Use Permit. - F. Regarding Part F of the proposed waivers, for not entering into a Roadway Upgrade and Maintenance Agreement or waiver therefrom with the relevant local highway authority prior to consideration of the Special Use Permit by the Board: - (1) Township schedules for approving an agreement or a waiver do not necessarily occur prior to the Special Use Permit approval process. - (2) A special condition has been added requiring the applicant to submit a Roadway Upgrade and Maintenance Agreement or waiver therefrom and approved by ELUC at the time of application for a Zoning Use Permit.